 and the Cornish Pirates rugby team

-and is used by a variety of Cornish businesses, especially Ginsters.
+is further used by a variety of Cornish businesses, especially Ginsters

-It also appears on the labels of local breweries
+; it also features on the labels of local breweries